 Providing our people with the ability to meet their professional and personal commitments is a critical component of our people experience and retention strategy.
-Throughout our people's careers, they are presented with career development opportunities, classroom and on-demand learning, and on-the-job real-time coaching/development.
-Our on-demand learning portfolio facilitates personalised learning with access to Continuing Professional Development (CPD) and non-CPD educational materials, including webcasts, podcasts, articles, videos, and courses.
+Throughout our people's careers, they are presented with career development opportunities, classroom learning, and on-the-job real-time coaching/development.
+Our system of learning also includes an on-demand training platform that facilitates personalised learning experiences with access to Continuing Professional Development (CPD).
+Additionally, other educational materials, including webcasts, podcasts, newsletters, articles and videos are made easily accessible and hot topics are promoted, all to support quality work on-the-job.